 Learn about treatment for distant recurrence (metastatic or advanced breast cancer).

-The chance of local recurrence in 10 years is about seven to 12 percent for women who have lumpectomy plus radiation therapy .
+The chance of local recurrence in 10 years is about 3-15 percent for women who have lumpectomy plus radiation therapy .

 Chemotherapy, hormone therapy and/or targeted therapy can lower the risk of breast cancer recurrence after lumpectomy plus radiation therapy .

 With mastectomy, the best predictor of local recurrence is whether the lymph nodes in the underarm area contain cancer.
-The more lymph nodes with cancer, the higher the risk of recurrence tends to be .
+The more lymph nodes with cancer there are, the higher the risk of recurrence .

-The chance of local recurrence in five years when the lymph nodes do not contain cancer is about six percent .
-When there is cancer in the lymph nodes, the chance of local recurrence in five years is about 23 percent without radiation therapy .
-Radiation therapy can reduce this risk to about six percent .
+When there is cancer in the lymph nodes, the chance of local recurrence in 5 years is about 23 percent without radiation therapy following mastectomy .
+Radiation therapy can reduce this risk to about 6 percent .

 Learn more about breast cancer recurrence.